twilio/twilio-video-app-android/README.md

 ### Calculate the Size Report of a Specific Version
 `./gradlew -PapkScaleVideoAndroidVersion=2.0.0 librarySizeReport`

+## Side-by-Side Support

+The Video SDK can be built alongside another WebRTC based dependency, such as the Voice Android SDK without Java or native conflicts at build or runtime.
+Side-by-side support is achieved with two
+steps: renaming the WebRTC jar classpath and the native symbols that reference the previous classpath.

+### Renaming the WebRTC Jar Classpath

+The Video SDK uses [jarjar links](./library/jarjar) to rename the WebRTC jar package classpath from `org.webrtc.*` to `tvi.webrtc.*` prior to assembling the SDK.

+### Renaming Native Symbols

+The Video SDK uses `bbe` to modify the native symbol references from `org_webrtc` to `tvi_webrtc` in accordance with the classpath rename.
+CMake performs this action as a post build step of the final .so file packaged into the aar.

 ## Code Formatting
 This project maintains Google AOSP formatted code.
 Before submitting a pull request, make sure to run `./gradlew spotlessApply`